omercadopopular/cgoes/inequalitybrazil/readme.md

 # Details

-Repository for my ongoing project regardingn "Past and Future of Inequality in Brazil: Distributional Implications of Macrostructural Policies", which uses a household survey (Pesquisa Nacional por Amostra de Domicílios - PNAD) microdata.
+Repository for my ongoing project regarding "Past and Future of Inequality in Brazil: Distributional Implications of Macrostructural Policies", which uses a household survey (Pesquisa Nacional por Amostra de Domicílios - PNAD) microdata.

 # Files